 Parosmia is not harmful in itself, and it is usually a temporary condition, although it can continue for many weeks.

 But the symptoms of parosmia are no fun.
 They can seriously affect eating patterns and diet as people seek to avoid foods that trigger foul smells.
-They can even affect relationships with others, leading to feelings of low mood or depression.
+They can even affect relationships with others, and lead to feelings of low mood or depression.
 AbScent has lots of resources to help you through this difficult time.